Atlantica Online: Development

-The North American English version, available worldwide, was first distributed by the USA subsidiary company NDOORS Interactive, Inc. A closed beta version was made available to FilePlanet subscribers on July 15, 2008.
-The first phase of the open beta ended on July 28, 2008; the start of the second phase began on August 7, 2008.
-On October 30, 2008 at 11a.m.
-PDT, Atlantica Online ended its beta period and began its official run at 6p.m.
-PDT on October 30, 2008.
+The North American English version, available worldwide, was first distributed by the USA subsidiary company NDOORS Interactive, Inc. A closed beta version was made available to FilePlanet subscribers in July 2008.
+The first phase of the open beta ended on July 28; the start of the second phase began on August 7.
+Atlantica Online ended its beta period and began its official run on October 30.
 NDOORS also launched Atlantica Online Germany, for European players, on October 21.
 The closed Beta started on September 1 and ended after a month.
-The Chinese company The9 has obtained exclusive rights for distributing and operating Atlantica Online in China.
-Russian localized version open beta test started May 12, 2010 supported by Innova Systems company.
+The Chinese company The9 obtained exclusive rights for distributing and operating Atlantica Online in China.
+Russian localized version open beta test started on May 12, 2010, supported by Innova Systems company.

 Atlantica's publisher and developer, Valofe, regularly releases new content updates.
 Non-Korean servers generally receive the updates after the Korean servers.
 Updates include, for instance, new dungeons, quests, NPCs, skills, mercenaries, outfits, equipment, mounts, and community features.
 Updates also balance the game's elements.
-Implemented on August 17, 2010, the Troy Story Arc is a series of 'missions' following the format of the Tactical Battle System (TBS) that was introduced in the same patch.
+Implemented in August 2010, the Troy Story Arc is a series of 'missions' following the format of the Tactical Battle System (TBS) that was introduced in the same patch.
 In each mission one or more players take part in a fantasy version of the Trojan War.
 The rewards include generous amounts of experience points and valuable chests containing loot.
-In April 2013, the first part of the major content update 'Rise of Atlantis' was released.
-May 2013 saw the second part and the third part is scheduled for June 2013.
-Previously with The Trojan War and the Romance of the Three Kingdom's reaching a great feedback from the players it was time to add in a new area, the Mythical region of Atlantis, which was divided by two, West and Eastern Atlantis.
+In April 2013, the first part of the major content update 'Rise of Atlantis' was released, followed by the second part in May and the third in June.
+A new area, the Mythical region of Atlantis, was added, which is divided by two, West and Eastern Atlantis.
 This update was the most extensive to that date, introducing a new continent to explore (mythical Atlantis), new mercenary classes, new equipment, content and several changes to other features of the game.
-Implemented on April 8, 2014, (Europe) the Mayan Hero Arc is the start of the new "Heroes" class line following the format of the Tactical Battle System (TBS) that was introduced previously in some raids and other more classic Content.
+Implemented in April 2014, the Mayan Hero Arc is the start of the new "Heroes" class line following the format of the Tactical Battle System (TBS) that was introduced previously in some raids and other more classic Content.
 In each mission one or more players take part in a fantasy version of the ancient mythology.
-The rewards can be very rewarding if the highest level of content is done.
-Future content to come will revolution the game, such as Whip using Mercenary's, a Corps Feature and other things that are planned/set to hit the Korean Servers in 2014 and early 2015.
+The rewards can be rewarding if the highest level of content is done.
+Other features to the game, such as Whip using Mercenary's and a Corps Feature were added to the Korean servers during 2014 and 2015.